-This resource page accompanies my talk at Beyond the Professoriate 2016.
-This is a curated list of resources for academics who are interested in self employment and small business development.
+This is a curated list of resources for educational professionals who are interested in self employment and small business development.
 I would love to hear about resources that have been useful to you for possible inclusion.

 Articles Relevant to Independents